Ali-Mikael/Pen-testing/h2-dora.md

 - Find metasploitable

 ## Recon
-A quick `ping scan` on the target network should do the trick:
+A quick `ping scan` on the target network will do the trick:
 ```bash
 $ sudo nmap -sn 192.168.120.1/24
 ```